-18 The frequencies 156.775 and 156.825 MHz are available for navigation-related port operations or ship movement only, and all precautions must be taken to avoid harmful interference to channel 16Transmitter output power is limited to 1 watt for ship stations, and 10 watts for coast stations.
+18 With the exception of AIS, the frequencies 156.775 and 156.825 MHz are available for navigation-related port operations or ship movement only, and all precautions must be taken to avoid harmful interference to channel 16, by limiting the transmitter output power to 1 watt.
+These frequencies are also available to AIS through the mobile satellite service (Earth-to-space) for the reception of long-range AIS broadcast messages from ships (Message 27; see Recommendation ITU-R M.1371 series incorporated by reference in § 80.7(c)).